Fritz Angerstein: Conviction and execution

 Out of fear that the public could turn against Angerstein, he was taken to Limburg an der Lahn only two weeks before the trial started in July 1925.
-The trial was a media spectacle, gaining lots of publicity and coverage, and together with the trials of Fritz Haarmann and Peter Kürten, was considered one of the great mass murderer trials of the Weimar Republic.
+The trial was a media spectacle, garnering much publicity and coverage, and together with the trials of serial killers Fritz Haarmann and Peter Kürten, was considered one of the great mass murderer trials of the Weimar Republic.
 Angerstein was charged with 13 crimes, among them eight counts of murder, two counts of embezzlement, and one count each of forging documents, arson, and perjury.
 Angerstein claimed he did not embezzle money, but that van der Zypen had owed him money.
 A total of 153 witnesses and 27 experts were called.
 Angerstein admitted to committing bribery and later to embezzlement.

 On July 13, after six days of trial, Angerstein was sentenced to death eight times, once for each of the eight murders, and deprived of his civil rights for the rest of his life, while the other charges against him were dismissed.
 Angerstein accepted the verdict, stating that he did not want mercy and that his deed could only be atoned for with his blood.

 On November 17, 1925, at 8 a.m., Angerstein was executed by decapitation with an axe by executioner Carl Gröpler in the courtyard of the Central Prison Freiendiez in Diez an der Lahn.